rcauth-eu/tales-from-the-crypto/privkey/README.md

 code was written with 3.5, but has been tested to work with 3.3 through to 3.7.
 It does not work with 3.2 (or, presumably, earlier.)
 See the separate file on portability tests.

-## How to Use

-Currently this is a proof of concept, but the code contains all, or nearly all, of its full intended functionality.
-The code reads a private key from a file called privkey.pem, and extracts the public key and a prime from it.
-It then reconstructs the full private key, and writes it to a new file, called privkey.tmp.

-    openssl genrsa -out privkey.pem 2048
-    ./privkey.py
-    diff -qs privkey.pem privkey.tmp

-The filenames are hardcoded here but it's just for the PoC.

 # Acknowledgments